Purge of Saudi princes, businessmen widens, travel curbs imposed

 “It seems to run so counter to the long-term goal of foreign investment and more domestic investment and a strengthened private sector,” said Greg Gause, a Gulf expert at Texas A&M University.

 “If your goal really is anti-corruption, then you bring some cases.
-You don’t just arrest a bunch of really high-ranking people and emphasize that the rule of law is not really what guides your actions.
-It just runs so counter to what he seems to have staked quite a lot of his whole plan to.”
+You don’t just arrest a bunch of really high-ranking people and emphasize that the rule of law is not really what guides your actions.”

-Over the past year, MbS has become the ultimate decision-maker on military, foreign, economic and social policies, championing his “Vision 2030” plan which includes subsidy cuts, tax rises, sales of state assets, a government efficiency drive and efforts to spur foreign investment.
+Over the past year, MbS has become the top decision-maker on military, foreign and economic policy, championing subsidy cuts, state asset sales and a government efficiency drive.

-The reforms have been well-received by much of Saudi Arabia’s overwhelmingly young population, but resented among some of the more conservative old guard, including parts of the Al Saud dynasty frustrated by Prince Mohammed’s meteoric rise.
+The reforms have been well-received by much of Saudi Arabia’s overwhelmingly young population, but resented among some of the more conservative old guard.

-“It’s overkill - and overkill in a way that makes it harder to achieve his long-term objectives,” said Gause.

 The crown prince has also led Saudi Arabia into a two-year-old war in Yemen, where the government says it is fighting Iran-aligned militants, and into a dispute with Qatar, which it accuses of backing terrorists, a charge Doha denies.
 Detractors of the crown prince say both moves are dangerous adventurism.